justinpombrio/partial-pretty-printer/README.md

   proportional to the size of the document.
 However, after that, it never has to traverse the entire document again (unless you ask it to print the whole thing).
 For example, if you make an edit to the document, PPP will (more or less) only do work proportional to the size of the portion of the document being rendered.
-It does _not_ need to do work proportional to the size of the document whose rendering is effected by the edit.
+It does _not_ need to do work proportional to the size of the portion of the document whose rendering is effected by the edit.

 It is made for [Synless](https://github.com/justinpombrio/synless), though it aims to be reasonably general-purpose.